sakejs/sake-core/README.md

 ```

 #### Promise tasks
-You can also return a promise from your task and shortcake will automatically
+You can also return a promise from your task and sake-core will automatically
 wait for it to resolve.
 Since `executive` returns a promise, this works too:

 ```coffee